 Gorse Knives was an Instagram discovery.
-I was immediately struck by the beauty and elegance of them and had to know more.
+I was immediately struck by the beauty and elegance of this truly essential piece of kitchen equipment, and had to know more.
 It turns out the man who makes them, Alexander O’Neill, trained as a jeweller and silversmith before turning to knives, so it’s hardly surprising that they should be so stunning to look at.
 Emerging from an unlikely concrete bunker of a workshop in Kennington, Alexander told me all about them.

 AO: My jewellery degree covered lots of different projects and I tended towards producing art jewellery rather than focusing on straight goldsmithing.
 Since many of my designs didn’t use standard fittings, I had to make everything myself.
 Steel was easy and relatively cheap to get so I worked in that.
 I also did a lot of engraving and started making my own engraving tools.
 I’m an enthusiastic if not an amazing chef, so the idea came quite naturally to start making my own knives.
 I enjoyed blacksmithing, spreading the metal, heating it up and hammering it out.
 It’s an opportunity to work very closely with the metal itself.
 For knives I start by hammering them out and then will grind them to a very sharp edge with increasingly fine grits, followed by a whetstone and then finally a barber’s stop.
 A barber’s stop is a piece of leather which is run along the blade to realign the edge on the microscopic level producing a razor-like finish.
 Sometimes you see people running knives backwards across their jeans for a similar effect.

 SD: Has it helped that you trained in jewellery first?